-The purpose of the declaration is to confirm that the application is acceptable in principle to the Indian university, and that it has received all necessary internal authorisations.
+The purpose of the declaration is to confirm that the application is acceptable in principle to the Partner Country University, and that it has received all necessary internal authorisations.

-The declaration terms must be transferred to headed paper and be signed by an appropriate officer from the Research Grants Office or equivalent (i.e. the body which administers grant applications) of the Indian collaborator (Lead applicant's) institution/university.
+The declaration terms below must be transferred to headed paper and be agreed to and signed by an appropriate officer from the Lead applicant's institution/university.
 A scanned copy of the letter should be uploaded by the applicant.
 We do not need the hard copy version to be sent through.